 PubMatic actions taken

 At PubMatic, we understand the importance of providing a transparent and brand-safe marketplace for buyers.
 Our team knows what it takes to build a fraud-free ecosystem.
 Between our industry-leading product innovations and ongoing operational focus, we’re doing just that.

 PubMatic has no tolerance for fraud on our platform.
-We strive to protect advertiser’s trust by maintaining a clean platform with the highest inventory quality and brand safety standards.
+We strive to protect advertiser’s trust by maintaining a clean media buying platform with the highest inventory quality and brand safety standards.

 In addition to our proprietary technology, we partner with MRC-accredited inventory quality vendors, such as IAS and White Ops.
 They conduct brand-safety checks and inventory screening across multiple formats and platforms.
 We view them as partners, sharing data and feedback to keep ahead of fraud schemes.

 The future is made by those who make it.
 To live in the clean ecosystem we all desire, we need to take bold actions.
 To this end, PubMatic is proud of the following initiatives:

 PubMatic is pleased to offer a fraud-free program for our demand partners.
 Within the program, if fraud is detected, our demand partners won’t have to pay for it.

 PubMatic will promptly provide a credit to our demand partners for any suspect traffic served by PubMatic provided certain criteria are met.